seandlg/repetition-works/index.md

 Depending on the belief that is being massaged, the intensity of cognitive dissonance might exist on a scale from mild to extreme.
 It is absolutely necessary for the individual to receive the therapy in a trusted environment, to feel safe and secure.
 If the therapy triggers a state of extreme disturbance and causes pain, it should stop!

 It is important to understand that all beliefs exist for a reason---even negative ones.
 If someone holds onto a negative belief despite the harm it brings to their life, the belief is probably linked to a past trauma, which can be a source of great fear.
-In such cases, the trauma must be handled first, before the belief can change.
+In such cases, the trauma must be treated first, before the belief can change.

 Moreover, the human stress response has evolved to ensure survival, even though it could cost the individual their wellbeing in the long term.
 Individuals that come from difficult backgrounds would find a lot of evidence that chronic negativity, mistrust and stress work in their favor, compelling them to do what is necessary to survive.
 Not only such cases need to enter a completely safe environment in order to change, they might take a long time to show progress, as the fear that hinders their positivity is the greatest of them all: the fear of death.